suryapratapsinghsuryavanshi/solverjs/README.md

 ### Number system Conversion Methods

 #### Hexadecimal to Decimal
-    // The hexToDec function are take a decimal value and return hexadecimal value. console.log(solverjs.hexToDec(18));
+    // The hexToDec function are take a hexadecimal value and return decimal value. console.log(solverjs.hexToDec(18));
     // The output is : 24

 #### Hexadecimal to Octal
-    // The hexToOct function are take a decimal value and return octal value. console.log(solverjs.hexToOct(18));
+    // The hexToOct function are take a hexadecimal value and return octal value. console.log(solverjs.hexToOct(18));
     // The output is : 30

 #### Hexadecimal to Binary
-    // The hexToBin function are take a decimal value and return binary value. console.log(solverjs.hexToBin(18));
+    // The hexToBin function are take a hexadecimal value and return binary value. console.log(solverjs.hexToBin(18));
     // The output is : 11000